-The Friedman Miniature House Gallery
+The Aaron & Sarah Friedman Miniature Gallery

 When Aaron Friedman sold his business in the late 1970s, he began looking for “something to do” in his spare time.
 His daughter-in-law suggested that he “build a dollhouse” for his oldest granddaughter.
 That project took on a life of its own that occupied a significant portion of the last 20 years of Aaron’s life.

 Ultimately, Aaron built the eight magnificent miniature houses that are now located at the History Museum of Mobile – one for each of his granddaughters and one for his wife, Sarah.
 Each house is built to exacting one-inch-to-one-foot scale and took a year or more to plan and build.
 For two of the houses, Friedman copied actual houses in Mobile (the “Tacon-Tissington-Barfield” and “McGowin-Creary” houses on Government Street).

 Architectural details are impressive in their detail.
 Each house has siding made of real wood, real fired bricks, or hand-cast stone tiles; a roof made asphalt or clay tile shingles or metal panels, doors and windows that open and close, and a working electrical system for the tiny lamps and chandeliers, all of which light up.

 Aaron and Sarah collaborated to plan, furnish, and decorate the interior design of each house.
 The décor of rooms is always in the style of the house, ranging from ornate wallpapers and fabrics and massive furniture in the Victorian era house to contemporary colors in the modern homes.